liamharper2453/MoonlightTVLauncher/README.md

 ## What do I need to use this?
  - A rooted WebOS TV with the Moonlight TV app installed
  - Windows
+ - A game controller that can connect to your PC
  - A GameStream server on your PC, for example: Nvidia GameStream
  - Python 3
  - [pywebostv](https://pypi.org/project/pywebostv/)